jadenseangmany/cse-15l-lab-reports/lablog4.md

 ### Step 9 (commit)
 ![](images/git_commit.png)
 Here, I took the steps to commit the configured file to my github.
-I ran `git add Li` then pressed `<tab>` to autocomplete `git add ListExamples.java` which stages the changes for github to commit.
+I ran `git add ListE` then pressed `<tab>` to autocomplete `git add ListExamples.java` which stages the changes for github to commit.
 Then I ran `git commit -m "commit message"` which is literally the only command where I actually had to type the whole thing in, but that just commits the changes.
 Then I pushed the changes by running the command `git push origin main` which is now the second command where I actually had to type the whole thing, and just pushes the changes to github.

-Keys Pressed: `git add Li`,`<tab>`,`git commit -m "commit message"`,`git push origin main`
+Keys Pressed: `git add ListE`,`<tab>`,`<enter>`,`git commit -m "commit message"`,`git push origin main`,`<enter>`